 East Ayrshire Council Early Years

-Partnered with Hub South West Scotland and Scottish Futures Trust, East Ayrshire Council are investing £4M in three new Early Years facilities.
+Partnered with Hub South West Scotland and Scottish Futures Trust, East Ayrshire Council have invested £4M in three new Early Years facilities in Kilmaurs, Netherthird and Nether Robertland.

 The optimised and compliant energy strategy also met the Employer’s Requirement of an EPC ‘B+’ rating without LZCGT, a mandatory target that could not be achieved with the original energy strategy.